 Maya joined Watsi on July 16th, 2015.
 Four years ago, Maya became the 1936th member to automatically support a new Watsi patient every month.
-Since then, 4,025 more people have become monthly donors!
-Maya's most recent donation supported Char, produce seller from Thailand, to fund mobility-restoring surgery on his leg.
+Since then, 4,557 more people have become monthly donors!
+Maya's most recent donation supported Khin, a university student from Burma, to fund cardiac surgery.

 Char is a 28-year-old man who lives with his grandmother, wife, and daughter in a town in Tak Province, Thailand.
 Char moved to Thailand with this grandparents when he was eight years old, after his mother passed away.
 Char’s grandfather passed away eight years ago and now his grandmother is retired.
 Char used to sell fruits in the market but stopped working last year because of his condition.
 Char’s wife works as domestic worker and earns 4,500 baht (approx. $150) per month.
 His daughter is a student.
 Their monthly income is just enough to cover their daily expenses but they cannot save money or pay for basic health care.
 In April of 2019 Char was driving his motorcycle to work when suddenly a car driving on the wrong side of the road hit his motorcycle head on.
 He was flung from his motorcycle and knocked unconscious.
 The crowed who witnessed his accident called an ambulance, that brought him to Mae Sot Hospital (MSH).
 Soon after Char was brought to MSH, he received surgery to insert a metal rod into his right lower leg, as the doctor found that both his bones in that leg were fractured.
 During his follow-up appointment, he received an x-ray and was told that he would need to receive a bone graft.
 However, since Char has been unable to work since his accident, he had used up his savings to pay for his initial treatment and hospitalization.
 Unable to afford the surgery, Char refused treatment and returned home.
 Unfortunately, he recently fell through the wooden stairs in his home, causing the rod in his leg to bend.
 His doctors have shared that he needs surgery to replace the rod in his leg.
 Fortunately, our medical partner, Burma Children Medical Fund (BCMF), can help.
 The surgery costs $1,500 and now, they are asking for your help to fund this life-changing surgery.
 Char shared, "I feel too uncomfortable to sleep [at night] and sometimes, I cry because of the pain.
 I want to get better soon so that I can help my family [financially].”